LoopKit/loopdocs/docs/operation/features/workout.md

 Instead of selecting 10%, raise your correction range with a moderate needs adjustment.
 Loop tends to suspend insulin delivery via temp basals with the next CGM reading.

-If you feel the need to immediately halt insulin delivery, consider a Manual Temp Basal (Loop dev only) or suspend command to the pump and setting a reminder in your phone to resume insulin delivery later.
+If you feel the need to immediately halt insulin delivery, consider a Manual Temp Basal (Loop 3 only) or suspend command to the pump and setting a reminder in your phone to resume insulin delivery later.

 !!! tip "Extreme Athletes"
     Loopers should understand the extreme values and use them appropriately, typically for extreme or prolonged exercise.